Using a shipping endpoint

 of each items[]

 .
-Your logistics provider can typically use that data to give you back more precise shipping rates.
+Your logistics provider can typically use that data for more precise shipping rates.

 In addition, depending on the sophistication of the integration you have with your provider, they might be able to give you the location of the warehouse(s) from which each items[]